Introduction

 Sitting in the Holding Circle

 Sitting in the holding circle is an important role.
-Those sitting in the circle hold the energy of the mindful representation.
+Those sitting in the holding circle contribute to the reflective atmosphere and emotional containment of the process.
 When people in the circle get agitated or disengaged that gives useful information to the facilitator about what is happening in the representation.
 Sometimes people sitting in the circle will have representative-like experiences.
 Occasionally the facilitator may then invite someone from the circle to join the representation in an active role but this is not a necessary outcome of that experience.

 One area where participants have often commented about this being very useful is the way it has helped them negotiate the complex dynamics of blended families and ex-partners.